DarthKoder/Hunter-Kitchen-Designs/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator services were used to validate every page of the project to ensure there were no errors.
+The W3C Markup Validator and W3C CSS Validator services were used to validate every page of the project, to ensure there were no errors.

  * [W3C Markup Validtor](https://validator.w3.org/)
  * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)